fluffos/fluffos/docs/efun/system/inherit_list.md

     directly inherited files are returned.
 E.g.  if  A  inherits  B  which inherits C, inherit_list(A) will return an array with B, but not C.

+    If no object is supplied, this efun will default to this_object().

 ### SEE ALSO

     deep_inherit_list(3), inherits(3)